 - Kehoe’s: tiny to the point that the pint, often, has to drink in the street;

 - The Cobblestone: outside the center but shown on any travel guide.
-The music is always the plus and the beer is cheaper than in the center;
+The music is always a plus and the beer is cheaper than in the centre;

-How to dress up in March in Dublin?
+How to dress in March to visit Dublin?

 What’s the weather look like in March in Dublin?

-If you are in Dublin for a few days during St. Patrick’s Day celebrations, you may want to see more of Ireland or book specific tours in Dublin.
-These are the tours that we personally recommend and that can be booked online with a click and at special prices:
+If you’re planning to spend a few days in Dublin for St. Patrick’s Day celebrations, you might want to explore more of Ireland or consider booking some tours in Dublin.
+We highly recommend the following tours, which can be conveniently booked online at discounted rates:

 - Guinness Storehouse: Skip-the-Line Ticket with Free Pint